 The academic program is designed to provide an intensive and structured clinical and research experience for physicians in training so that they may develop the skills necessary to become highly accomplished nephrologists in the clinical, research, or academic environment.
 Both institutions and programs are accredited by the ACGME under the Next Accreditation System.
 Over the past 20 years, Nephrology Board Exam pass rate in the Kaiser Permanente LAMC program has been 100%.

-The Nephrology Fellowship Program is a two-year program, with four residents each year.
+The Nephrology Fellowship Program is a two-year program, with three residents each year.